COME TO GRIEF: Grief, Praise & Exile PASSAGEWAY

 “The family in Africa is always extended.
 So your cousins are your sisters and brothers.
 Your nieces are your children.
 Your uncles are your fathers.
 Your aunts are your mothers.
 Children are encouraged to call other people outside the family mothers and fathers, sisters and brothers.”

 The old idea of initiation as described by Joseph Campbell was of a three stage process of separation, exile and return.
-Modernity still sends people (often simply be virtue of their differences) into kinds of separation and exile, but does not help people return well.
+Modernity still sends people (often simply be virtue of their differences) into kinds of separation and exile, but does not help people return well leaving in its wake untold stories of grief that begin to poison the carrier.

 Beginner to Advanced